 Empathy – the Missing Ingredient

-Empathy- we hear that word a lot lately… I think it’s interesting that empathy has become a much sought-after attribute in many parts of our lives, especially in the workplace.
-With technological advances giving way to digital communication, a new normal has been created requiring managers and recruiters everywhere to search for “hard skills” in the candidate pools.
+I think it’s interesting that empathy has become a much sought-after attribute in many parts of our lives, especially in the workplace.
+With technological advances giving way to digital communication, a new normal is in play, requiring managers and recruiters to search for “hard skills” in their candidate pools.

-In an effort to leverage business objectives and strengthen workforce teams, employers place great value on individuals who can build and implement platforms and systems that create lean and seamless workflows.
-Paying a premium for these skills, they go to great lengths to incentivize candidates who are technically astute and innovative so they can enhance and expand business across the continuum.
+To leverage their business objectives and strengthen workforce teams, employers value individuals who can build and implement platforms and systems that create lean and seamless workflows.
+Paying a premium for these skills, they go to great lengths to incentivize candidates who are technically astute and innovative.
+I know this is necessary… but guess what?
+While we have been busy developing our left-brains on the technology end, our right-brains have gone unattended.
+Now, our social skills are suffering!

-Hiring managers and recruiters describe being frustrated with candidates “ghosting them”, “blowing-off” job interviews, and submitting documents that are riddled with inaccuracies and inconsistencies.
+Interviewers describe being frustrated with candidates who are “ghosting them,” “blowing-off” job interviews, and submitting documents that are riddled with errors and inconsistencies.
 It burdens the workload of already busy recruiters who are trying to parse through the queue of incoming resumes.
-Recruiters see these behaviors as showing a lack of interest or skill, so they try to avoid hiring a potentially “bad fit”.
+These types of behaviors signal a lack of interest or skill, and therefore, employers try to avoid hiring a potentially “bad fit” – so they reject them.

-Let’s face it- it’s a balancing act with many moving parts and contributing factors.
-The best we can do is to respect each other’s time, be mindful of workday challenges, and appreciate how scheduling conflicts and moving calendars can impact one’s availability.
+Let’s face it – it’s a balancing act with many moving parts and contributing factors.
+The best we can do is respect each other’s time, be mindful of workday challenges, and appreciate how scheduling conflicts and moving calendars can impact one’s availability.

-Managers and recruiters- please try to have some compassion for the candidate who is out of work and understand their desperation to find a job.
-When you are sitting securely behind your desk, take a moment to appreciate the difference between your world and theirs – and go the extra mile to be kind.
+Note to managers and recruiters – please try to show compassion for the candidate who is out of work and understand their desperation to find a job.
+When you are sitting securely behind your desk, take a moment to appreciate the difference between your world and theirs, and go the extra mile to be kind.

-Likewise, candidates – please understand the challenges that a recruiter’s workload creates as they struggle to navigate a fair and cohesive interview process- for you.
-You are not the only candidate in the queue as there can literally be hundreds or more.
-So be kind in return by showing patience.
+Likewise, candidates – please understand the challenges that a recruiter’s workload creates as they struggle to navigate a fair and cohesive interview process.
+You are not the only candidate in the queue – there can be hundreds or more.
+So, please be kind in return by showing patience.

 Apologies go a long way with me.
-They indicate a person’s ability to demonstrate empathy- the missing ingredient.
-Its foundational to fostering respect in the workplace and creating a more harmonious world.
+They indicate a person’s ability to be insightful and to demonstrate empathy – the missing ingredient.
+It’s foundational to fostering respect in the workplace, ergo, a more harmonious world.

 Thanks for reading and have an amazing day!